Updated: Nov 23

 This is the cells' short term reaction (up to approximately 48 hours) to exercise.
-Hormones are secreted, energy stores are used up and has to be restored etc.
+Hormones are secreted, energy stores are used up and have to be restored, etc.

 This involves structural and functional changes to the tissue.
-For example muscle fibres get bigger during long-term strength training or your heart and lungs get fitter during prolonged endurance training.
+For example, muscle fibres get bigger during long-term strength training and your heart and lungs get fitter during prolonged endurance training.

-The body’s immediate response to exercise can be explained at the hand of the supercompensation cycle which is divided into 3 stages:
+The body’s immediate response to exercise can be explained at the hand of the supercompensation cycle which is divided into three stages:

 Recovery (the cells start to repair and replenish energy stores)

 Adaptation (your cells "super" compensate in case you expect them to do more exercise).

 When you exercise, the body uses energy stores at higher rates than at rest.
 Your body starts to fatigue and your performance starts to decline as the energy stores are depleted.
 By-products accumulate and the cells suffer micro-damage.

 The micro-damage can increase to the point where it causes an injury if you ask your muscles, tendons, ligaments or bones to cope with a load that is above their physical ability (you haven't trained it for it).
 For example if you pick up a weight that is too heavy, run too far or too fast.

 You are also at more risk of being injured when you become fatigued.
 Fatigue may cause your muscles to lose their ability to absorb the shock during exercise and can lead to your ligaments or joints taking more strain.